 In the case of RSA, the public key of the receiver’s RSA key pair is used to encrypt messages and the private key of the key pair stored in the ASE is used to decrypt the message.
 The external entity uses the ASE’s public key to encrypt the message, which is not a sensitive operation, while the ASE uses the corresponding private key to decrypt the message internally using the PSO- Decipher (RSA use) decryption function.
 This process ensures that only the intended recipients can decrypt and read the message.
 Upon successful completion of the command, the ASE returns the deciphered message in the response.

 In the case of ECC, the public key of the receiver (the ASE) is used to derive a shared key ZZ, which is used to encrypt and decrypt data.
-The key is generated by using the PSO–Decipher (ECC Use) function.
+The key is generated by the ASE.

 Editor’s note: Assess and specify applicability of ASE based encryption/decryption to M2M Primitives and parameters.